sonalimarlin/refactored-movie/stories/2_movie_details/README.md

 Store details data in the redux store.

 ### Acceptance Criteria
-  1. Update the homepage movies list such that clicking a movie title or poster will take the client to a movie detail page.
+  1. Update the homepage movies list such that clicking a movie title or poster will take the client to a movie detail page.: DONE
-      - Add a hover color to the title - #99E7D0
+      - Add a hover color to the title - #99E7D0: DONE
-  2. The movie details view should be served from the route `http://localhost:3000/{id}`.
+  2. The movie details view should be served from the route `http://localhost:3000/{id}`:DONE.

   ```
   For example: